MichaelAllenMiller/aws-serverless-tokenization/README.md

 Now, we will invoke APIs to test the application.
 There are two APIs -
-1. **order** - The first API i.e. *order* is to create the customer order, generate the token for credit card number (using Lambda Layer) and store encrypted credit card number in another DynamoDB table called `CreditCardTokenizerTable` (as specified in the Lambda Layer) and finally store the customer information along with the credit card token in DynamoDB table called `CustomerOrderTable`.
+1. **order** - The first API i.e. *order* is to create the customer order, generate the token for credit card number (using Lambda Layer) and store encrypted credit card number in another DynamoDB table called `TokenTable` (as specified in the Lambda Layer) and finally store the customer information along with the credit card token in DynamoDB table called `CustomerOrderTable`.
 2. **paybill** - The second API i.e. *paybill* takes the `CustomerOrder` number and fetches credit card token from  `CustomerOrderTable` and calls decrypt method in Lambda Layer to get the deciphered credit card number.

 **Step 6.10** Let's call */order* API to create the order with the following code.
 Replace the value of `PaymentMethodApiURL` (Step 6.5) and `IdToken` (Step 6.8) with the values identified in the previous steps.